 - Execute a new Durable Power of Attorney if your original is not recent.

 - Amend or restate your revocable trust to reflect any changes, such as adding or removing trustees, changing the manner for distribution of the assets, or adding provisions to help reduce estate or other taxes.

 - Re-title your assets to the name of your trust, as advised by your Anaheim estate planning lawyer.
 She will help you to make these decisions on a case-by-case basis.

 - Review and update your beneficiary designations for assets such as retirement accounts and life insurance policies.

 - Discuss with your Orange County lawyer whether your plan should be modified as it relates to Medi-Cal and Medicaid planning in California.

+9 Types of Estate Plan Updates You May Need after a Diagnosis.
 To understand more about what types of issues you should be thinking about when modifying an estate plan, view our free pamphlet, The Ten Things You Must Know Before Creating (or Amending) Your Will or Trust.
 Our office of experienced Anaheim estate planning attorneys can help guide you through this process.
 Call our office today at (714) 459-5481 for a consultation.